 Planning A4609 Planning in developing countries.
-3 pts
+3 pts(Not given every year.)

 The impact of urban population growth and rapid urbanization on housing and urban development; the demand for shelter and services for the urban poor; the phenomenon of squatting and squatter-built housing; comparison of government policies and programs addressing urbanization and housing conditions.